<img src="https://secure.intelligentdataintuition.com/780391.png" style="display:none;">

 A cohesive stock-rotation system should also be in place.
 The first in first out method is perhaps the most popular among F&B operators.
 Using inventory items that have been in storage the longest will ensure that they don’t go to waste.
 But it’s a method that has to be applied consistently and accurately.

-3. Implement an Efficient Inventory Management System
+3. Use Inventory Management Software

 Efficient inventory management should be absolutely central to any restaurant waste management plan.
 And as you can probably see, it’s interconnected with many of the tips that we set out in this article.